Matthew R. Ballard

 selected publications

-- Pub.
+Pub.
 IHESA category of kernels for equivariant factorizations and its implications for Hodge theoryPubl.
 Math.
 Inst.
-Hautes Études Sci.
-2014
+Hautes Études Sci., 2014